oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Public read access for school-assets" ON storage.objects;
 DROP POLICY IF EXISTS "Admin full access for school-assets" ON storage.objects;
 DROP POLICY IF EXISTS "Public read access for assignment-files" ON storage.objects;
+DROP POLICY IF EXISTS "Authenticated users can view assignment files" ON storage.objects;
 DROP POLICY IF EXISTS "Teacher can manage their own assignment files" ON storage.objects;
 DROP POLICY IF EXISTS "Admin can manage all assignment files" ON storage.objects;